08Aristodemus24/chronic-disease-analyses/notes.md

 Changed database context to 'tempdb'.
 ```

+* we can start a windows service via command line if we run first and foremost the command prompt as administrator (to have administrative permissions of course like starting/stopping a service) and then running `net start "<name of windows service (even with spaces and with casing) e.g. SQL Server (SQLEXPRESS)>"`.
+And if we want to stop it we run

 here once we go into the command line itnerface of ms sql server the way we execute sql queries or statements is done always after typing the `go` keyword.
 So every statement or query we type goes into the next line when we press the enter key and once in this line we type `go` nd hit enter again to execute the query

 # Questions: